Robert Newhouse

-Early years
+Early life

 Though Newhouse had rushing performances of over 200 and 300 yards, he wasn't highly recruited coming out of Galilee High School in Hallsville, Texas, with the only Division I (NCAA) scholarship being offered by the University of Houston.

 He became part of a very successful stretch for the University of Houston from 1969 to 1971.
 In 1969, the team finished 9–2 and ranked #12 in the AP Poll.
 In 1970, the team finished 8–3 and ranked 19th.
 In 1971, the team finished 9–3 and ranked 17th.

 Before his senior season started, he suffered a cracked pelvis in a serious automobile accident; because at the time the redshirt option didn't exist, he went on to play with the injury.
 He was a tri-captain of the 1971 team, along with Gary Mullins and Frank Ditta.
 His 1,757 rushing yards were the second most yards in a season in NCAA history and the most in school history at the time.
 He received second-team All-American honors by the Associated Press at the end of the year.

-Newhouse had a remarkable college career, finishing as the University of Houston All-time leading rusher and breaking many of the school's records, some of which still stand today:
+Newhouse had a remarkable college career, finishing as the University of Houston All-time leading rusher and breaking many of the school's records, some of which still stand: